CMSgov/bcda-static-site/src/_pages/v3/welcome-pilot.md

 ## How does the pilot work?

-1. We’ll start with a scheduled kick-off call
+1. We’ll start with a scheduled kick-off call.
 2. Every 2 weeks you’ll complete 1 of 5 total test scenarios.
 3. You’ll join scheduled office hours to share feedback and ask questions about each test scenario.
 4. We’ll record and share office hours sessions for reference.
 Those who can’t attend will complete a short survey to share their feedback on the test scenario.